andthearchitect/aws-lambda-java-runtime/README.md

 Make sure you have the following installed on your build machine before getting started.
 * OpenJDK 11 for your OS
 * OpenJDK 11 for Linux (See note above)
-* Gradle 5+ (Required to build Java 11 Projects)
 * AWS CLI

 ##### Compile the Runtime Classes

+Run the Gradle Build included with this project.
+NOTE that Gradle 5.0 or greater is required to build Java 11+ projects.
 ```
 $ ./gradlew build
 ```
 ##### Linking the Runtime Image

 As stated above, you'll need the JDK for Linux to link our module against.
-Download the Java 11 JDK for linux and unzip it somewhere on your machine.
+If you haven't already, download the Java 11 JDK for linux and unzip it somewhere on your machine.
 Replace ```<path-to-linux-jdk>``` in the command below with the path to the unzipped Linux JDK then run the linker.
+Make sure you're using the same Major/Minor versions of both your build JDK and the target JDK to eliminate potential incompatibilities.

  ```
  $ jlink --module-path ./build/libs:<path-to-linux-jdk>/jmods \